YiPinQian/Fatty/README.md

 #

-Real Logcat from Huawei Mate 40 Pro (8GB RAM)
+Real Logcat from Huawei Mate 40 Pro (8GB RAM) - Please refer to latest logcat below which is 4gbhuaweitps56.txt on Huawei mate 10 4gb phone

 Query: "what is mbs"